 Sleeplessness - Assessing Sleep Need in Society Today

-Apparently, all too many of us are suffering from chronic sleep loss, commonly known as ‘sleep debt’.
-This ‘societal insomnia’ is largely attributed to the pressures of modern waking life, and appears to be yet another cause of obesity, cardiovascular disease, even depression.
-Besides, such claims further add to the worries of those actually suffering with insomnia, striving for even six hours sleep, only to hear that 8 hours or more is the ideal ‘healthy goal’.
+Apparently, many of us in today’s society are, unknowingly, suffering from chronic sleep loss, commonly known as ‘sleep debt’.
+This apparent ‘societal insomnia’ is largely attributed to the pressures of modern waking life, and seems to be yet another cause of obesity, cardiovascular disease, even depression.
+Besides, such claims further add to the worries of those actually suffering with insomnia, striving for even six hours sleep, only to hear that 8 hours is the ideal ‘healthy goal’.